 Take a good chunk of the sausage meat and flatten in your palms until around 5mm thick and roughly circular in shape.
 Gently place a peeled egg in the centre of the flattened sausage meat and gently wrap the edges up and over the egg.
 Keep working the sausage meat until the egg is fully covered and then gently roll and compress the ball until there are no joins visible.
 Make sure you do this step thoroughly to prevent your eggs opening up / splitting.

 Once you have wrapped all the eggs in the sausage mixture, empty the panko breadcrumbs into a bowl and roll each egg in the breadcrumbs and then place on a baking tray.

-To cook get your BBQ to around 150-200°C and cook on a baking tray, indirectly for around 30 minutes.
-After 30 minutes you can move them briefly to a direct heat to brown and crisp up.
+To cook get your BBQ to around 150-200°C and cook on a baking tray, indirectly for around 20 minutes.
+Move them briefly to a direct heat to brown and crisp up.
 When cooking over direct heat make sure you keep a careful eye on them so you don’t burn them.
-All add some wood chunks or chips to add that extra smokiness into the eggs.
+Also, add some wood chunks or chips to add that extra smokiness into the eggs.